nerysjimenez/SlideShow/README.md

 # SlideShow

-slideshow.html is a Javascript program that is a slideshow of hulk images.
+This is a Javascript program that creates a slideshow of hulk images.